Abhijeet2491/Abhijeet2491/README.md

 - 👋 Hi, I’m Abhijeet
-- 👀 I’m interested in learning techmologies
+- 👀 I’m interested in learning technologies
 - 🌱 I’m currently practicing Data Analysis worked on projects using Power Bi , SQL and Python
-- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me --- Cobtact me on - chakraborty.abhijeet91@gmail.com

 <!---